-When a landlord decides that it is time for a tenant to move out, she is almost always legally obligated to inform the tenant in writing of her decision.
-If the tenant refuses to leave, the landlord must then take steps to have the tenant legally evicted from the rental home.
+When a landlord decides that it is time for a tenant to move out, they are almost always legally obligated to inform the tenant in writing of their decision.
+If a tenant has a lease, the property owner can issue a notice to terminate tenancy or termination of tenancy letter.

-When a landlord or tenant decides to terminate (or not renew) a lease or rental agreement, state law often requires one party to give written notice of his decision to the other party.
-This is sometimes known as a “notice to terminate tenancy or termination of tenancy letter.
 As long as the tenant cooperates, there is no need for further action.

 An eviction is a legal proceeding in which a landlord asks a court to order the tenant to leave the property.
 Giving a tenant a notice to terminate is often a first step in the eviction process, but it isn't the same as an eviction, which comes afterwards if a tenant defies a notice to quit.

-Types of Notice
+Types of Notices

 Some states only allow landlords to issue unconditional quit notices in cases where a tenant is using the home for criminal activity or repeatedly doesn't pay rent or follow property rules.
-Once a landlord files for eviction, she will have to serve the tenant with a summons to appear in court.
+Once a landlord files for eviction, they will have to serve the tenant with a summons to appear in court.
 This is an official notice from the court that an eviction hearing is to take place.

 Methods of Service

 Landlords can serve quit notices to tenants by tacking or taping them to the tenant's front door or actually handing the notice to the tenant.
 Some states require the landlord to mail the notice to terminate notice to the tenant via regular or certified mail.

 Many an eviction case gets thrown out of court because a landlord failed to send the proper quit notices to his tenant.
 Landlords should talk to a lawyer about proper methods of service and get boilerplate termination notices for use in their landlord business.